meanjula/timetables_trialSystem/README.md

 ## Further Improvements
 - Defining types in graphql query.
 - Autosuggestion of address during user input.
-- Using google Api and getting users current address.
+- Using Google API and getting users current address.
 - Including more detail information such as bus number, stop name and so on.

 ## Resources